TITLE: Jankanu Mask

 MAIN MATERIAL: wood

-OTHER MATERIALS: sheep leather and wool; goat leather and hair; paint; stitching; cotton cloth and batting; metal staples
+OTHER MATERIALS: sheep leather and wool; goat leather and hair; sheep teeth; paint; stitching; cotton cloth and batting; metal staples

 In the Lötschental Valley, the Carnival season coincides with the Tschäggättä.
 The masqueraders wear frightening wood masks, often with large teeth and horns, and suits of animal skins, with cowbells arond their waists.
 The Tschäggättä come down from the mountains and parade through the local villages, frightening and playing pranks on anyone they meet.